GerardWassink/gawspool_vm/README.md

 # gawspool_vm
-This program will split VM printout txt files out of Hercules
+This program will split VM printout txt files out of Hercules and, optionally, will convert them to PDF.

 ## The printjob splitter
 For this to work, you download the gawspool_vm.c source to your computer and compile it with gcc.
 See to it that the resulting executable is in your path.